oa-333/elog/README.md

     void setLifeSignSyncPeriod(uint32_t syncPeriodMillis);

+Configuring life-sign reports from string is supported with the following API:

+    bool configureLifeSign(const char* lifeSignCfg);

+Refer to [Configuring Life-Sign Reports](#configuring-life-sign-reports) for more details.

 #### Initializing Life-Sign Reporting

 When initializing ELog, the life-sign reporting can be configured via the ELogParams structure.
 In particular the following members can be used to control how the life-sign reporting is configured: